-“If I Don’t See My Team Working All The Time, I Question If They Are Delivering Value” (Lesson 6)
+“If I Don’t See My Team Working All The Time, I Question If They Are Delivering Value” (Chapter 6)

 Many leaders and senior executives feel the need to micromanage their teams.
 This form of management involves closely observing and controlling the work that individual team members carry out.